7 places in Monterey you HAVE to visit if you're planning your own Big Little Lies trip

 Jane’s running scenes actually took place pretty far from Monterey in Garrapata State Park, but for a closer option with the same stunning scenery, check out the Asilomar Dunes.

 This aptly named ocean point is just around the corner from Monterey in the tiny hamlet of Pacific Grove.
 A great spot for picnicking (as Jane did with Ziggy) Lover’s Point is also an amazing place to spot whales and dolphins (and threaten your wife’s ex, like Ed did to Nate).

 5The best restaurant patios

 As the women of Big Little Lies know, when your coffee shop is shuttered you move your gossiping to a gorgeous, cozy restaurant patio with ample California wines.
 Two of the best in the area are the Forge in the Forest, in nearby Carmel, and the beautiful 1833, in Monterey.

 Got your moody, bluesy soundtrack cued up?
 Well, follow in Maddie’s footsteps by driving over this historic bridge on Highway 1.
 It’s a long drive, but part of the stunning trip through Big Sur, which is unmissable.

 Big Little Lies was all about mamas protecting their kids.
-Guess what, there’s an amazing place you can share in just that experience!
-Just past the aquarium is the locally known “Seal Beach”.
+And guess what, there’s an amazing place you can share in just that experience.
+Just past the aquarium is the locally known “Seal Beach.”
 Here, hundreds of harbor seals give birth and raise their pups in a sheltered cove.
 If you visit in April or May, you may actually see a seal bringing her little one into the world.
 Exactly what is cuter than newborn baby seals?
 Nothing!

 So what are you waiting for, a production of Avenue Q?
-Accept that you want MOOOOORRRE, because we all do, and make those plans!
+Accept that you want MOOOOORRRE, because we all do, and make those Monterey moves.